nicolaserlonghi/Sparse-Matrix-Transposition-for-GPUs/README.md

 ## Test files

 Some test files can be found in the [testFiles folder](./testFiles/).
-If you want to download others matrixs you can find them [here](https://sparse.tamu.edu) and to get them in the right format you have to click on *Matrix Market* button.
+If you want to download others matrices you can find them [here](https://sparse.tamu.edu) and to get them in the right format you have to click on *Matrix Market* button.